anubhab-mandal/todo-tkinter/README.md

 - Go to your desired directory
 - <code>git clone https://github.com/anubhab-mandal/todo-tkinter.git</code>
 - <code>cd todo-tkinter</code>
-- (if you dont have pyinstaller installed, then run <code>pip install pyinstaller</code>
+- If you dont have pyinstaller installed, then run <code>pip install pyinstaller</code>
 - <code>pyinstaller --onefile todoprog.py</code>

 That will build the app for your native OS.